 On Meditation and Getting Started

 For someone that’s new to meditation, learning how to “do nothing” feels really challenging!
 For anyone thinking about getting started with meditation – what’s the first step?

 Give Take10 a go!
 The best way to experience it – is to try it for yourself.

 Thanks so much to Andy for taking the time out to answer my questions.
 Now, some really great news!

-I’m thrilled to say now that Andy is contributing a special lesson dedicated to meditation for the next session of How to Become a Morning Person!
+Now I’m thrilled to say now that Andy has contributed a special lesson dedicated to meditation to How to Become a Morning Person!
 Plus, there’s an exclusive bonus just for students of the course, which you won’t find anywhere else.

-So hurry and check it out – How to Become a Morning Person begins Monday, March 16.
-Just two days to go!
+So hurry and check it out – How to Become a Morning Person starts soon.
 Are you ready to rise up?